Minkov/pb-interactive-python/EN/02-Conditional-Statements/06-Series-of-Checks.md

 ```

 # Example
-The program checks the first condition, finds that it is true and ends
+The program checks the first condition, finds that it is true and ends.

 ```python
 a = 7
 if a > 4: